Albany, NY, Schools for EMT Training

 To enroll in this school's EMT program, students must meet math and biology requirements and attend an information session with the program coordinator.
 Students may also need to pass a criminal background check and a drug screening before participating in the clinical training segment of this program.

-Associate in Applied Science Emergency Medical Technician - Paramedic
+Associate in Applied Science Emergency Medical Technician-Paramedic

-Although the program was designed for students wishing to become paramedics, successfully completing the first year of training will qualify students to become an EMT-Basic.
+Although the program was designed for students wishing to become paramedics, successfully completing the first year of training will qualify students to become EMT-basics.
 Required courses to earn this designation consist of two classes, one of which is an internship that students may be disqualified from taking if they don't perform in a satisfactory manner during the pre-clinical course.
 If a student chooses to complete the entire program, he or she can complete paramedic training in five terms.

 Other School Options